leven-space/openjdk-docker-plus/README.md

 # openjdk-docker-plus
-Expand based on Dokcer's official OpenJdk, add some common commands and components
+Expand based on Dokcer's official OpenJdk, and add some common commands and useful components.